eKugar/digitalreasoning/README.md

 Modify your program from #2 to use “ nlp_data.zip ” as its input.
 Use a thread pool to parallelize the processing of the text files contained in the zip.
 Aggregate the results and modify the output schema accordingly.

-###Assumtions:

--Assuming input files are relatively small.

--We will not run into memory issues.

--Better matching is possible

--Using Java 8 and JUnit for testing

 ###Project